mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 Kipnu looked back at Fajro, and showed no signs of remorse.
 He knew he'd damned himself, but he was too angry to care.

 The magistrate turned to me.
-"I'll return with a doctor shortly," he said.
+"I'll return with a physician shortly," he said.
 "Take care of Fajro."
 He grabbed Kipnu by the arm and dragged him back through the doorway he'd barged through, leaving it ajar.
 I peeked my head out of the doorway and watched as they retreated down a long hallway and into another room.

 _Kip, what have you done?_